witnet/documentation/docs/tutorials/bitcoin-price-feed/aggregations.md

   .getFloat("rate_float") // Get the `Float` value associated to the `rate_float` key

 // Filters out any value that is more than 1.5 times the standard
-// deviationaway from the average, then computes the average mean of the
+// deviation away from the average, then computes the average mean of the
 // values that pass the filter. const aggregator = new Witnet.Aggregator({
   filters: [